-In this post, we’ll discuss the web application development process, then look at how to build web apps in WordPress.
+In this post, we’ll discuss the web application development process, and then look at how to build web apps in WordPress.
 Finally, we’ll round up some themes and plugins that may help you along the way.
 Let’s get started!

 WordPress Web Application Development

-As for PWAs, there are many benefits, but one key advantage is the time saved reproducing a completed app on multiple production sites.
-For this, you’ll likely want to turn to ‘Service Workers’.
+As for PWAs, there are many benefits.
+However, one key advantage is the time saved reproducing a completed app on multiple production sites.
+For this, you’ll likely want to turn to Service Workers.